fordaj/fordnotes/Software/Python/conda.md

 `miniconda` is a stripped-down version of `Anaconda` that relies only on terminal commands (on Mac, use the `zsh` terminal).
 It can be installed with a bash file or a `.pkg` file from [their website](https://docs.conda.io/en/latest/miniconda.html).

 # Update Miniconda
-Run the following terminal command to update `miniconda`:
+Run the following `conda` command in Terminal/Command Prompt to update `miniconda`:
 ```bash
 conda update -n base -c defaults conda
 ```